v8/v8.dev/src/blog/v8-release-53.md

 The V8 team recently began tracking performance improvements against a corpus of 25 real-world website page loads (including popular sites such as Facebook, Reddit, Wikipedia, and Instagram).
 Between V8 v5.1 (measured in Chrome 51 from April) and V8 v5.3 (measured in a recent Chrome Canary 53) we improved startup time in aggregate across the measured websites by ~7%.
 These improvements loading real websites mirrored similar gains on the Speedometer benchmark, which ran 14% faster in V8 v5.3.
 For more details about our new testing harness, runtime improvements, and breakdown analysis of where V8 spends time during page loads, see our upcoming blog post on startup performance.

-### ES6 Promise performance
+### ES2015 `Promise` performance

-V8’s performance on the [Bluebird ES6 Promise benchmark suite](https://github.com/petkaantonov/bluebird/tree/master/benchmark) improved by 20-40% in V8 version 5.3, varying by architecture and benchmark.
+V8’s performance on the [Bluebird ES2015 `Promise` benchmark suite](https://github.com/petkaantonov/bluebird/tree/master/benchmark) improved by 20–40% in V8 v5.3, varying by architecture and benchmark.

 <figure>
   <img src="/_img/v8-release-53/promise.png" width="1999" height="642" alt="" loading="lazy">